veertuinc/anka-docs/anka-virtualization-cli/troubleshooting/cli/anka-create-stuck-or-failing.md

 ## Common Causes and solutions

 1. `status 70` can mean several things.
 It's a generic error from Virtualization APIs on macOS.
 The main ways to fix it are:
     - If you're running an older host OS version, you'll need to install the latest MobileDevice.pkg from the latest Xcode.app/Contents/Resources/Packages/ directory.
 For example, on Host OS 15.x, to create 26.4 VMs you need to install the Xcode 26.4 MobileDevice.pkg first.
+Creating guest 27.0 on host 26.6.x requires installing [MobileDevice-27.pkg](https://downloads.veertu.com/anka/MobileDevice-27.pkg) on the host first.
 You can download the latest Xcode.app and then extract just the MobileDevice.pkg file from the Contents/Resources/Packages/ directory.
 Note, this may mean extracting it from the latest Xcode beta, depending on the version you're trying to create a VM from.
     - Make sure you're on the latest Anka CLI version.
     - `rm -f ~/.anka/tools/*` and then try again.
 This will clear out any older click scripts that might be causing issues.
     - Uninstall Anka CLI fully (`sudo /Library/Application\ Support/Veertu/Anka/tools/uninstall.sh`), then reinstall it.